membraneframework-labs/membrane_videoroom/README.md

 INTEGRATED_TURN_PKEY={SSL certificate for TLS TURN}
 INTEGRATED_TURN_PKEY={SSL private key for TLS TURN}

+STORE_METRICS={"true" or "false", if set to "true", then `Membrane.RTC.Engine` metrics will be stored in the database.
+By default set to "false"}
 METRICS_SCRAPE_INTERVAL={number of seconds between `Membrane.RTC.Engine` metrics reports scrapes}

 DATABASE={name of database used to store `Membrane.RTC.Engine` metrics reports}